conan-io/conan-io.github.io/_posts/2026-06-23-ROS-2-in-your-Conan-workflow.markdown

 ROS Kilted targets Python 3.12, so make sure you are using that interpreter.
-Then install Conan 2 in a virtual environment and add the `ros-conan` repository as a local recipes index:
+Then install Conan 2 in a virtual environment and add the `ros-conan` repository as a local recipes index.

 ```bash
 python -m venv .venv